HumbleBee14/backendHumbleBee/README_ALL.md

 --> curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash
 --> . ~/.nvm/nvm.sh
 --> nvm install node

+Server Logs
+/var/log/nginx/access.log: Every request to your web server is recorded in this log file unless Nginx is configured to do otherwise.
+/var/log/nginx/error.log: Any Nginx errors will be recorded in this log.

 3. Setup / Configure `nginx` server to host frontend & backend to two different ports